mtlynch/mtlynch.io/content/book-reports/bowling-alone/index.md

 * A survey in 1958 revealed that one in three adults regularly played bridge.
 * In the 1970s, 40% of adults reported playing cards once a month.
 * In 1940, 87% of homes had a deck of cards.
-  * For comparison, only 83% had radios and 36% had phones.
+  * For comparison, only 83% had radios, and 36% had phones.

 ### Reciprocity, honesty, and trust